City Clerk's Office

 Q: What type of identification is required to obtain a Vital record?

-A: A photocopy of non-expired, government-issued photo identification.
-Such as a Driver's License, Passport, FOID card, Active Duty Military ID, Veterans Administration Issued Photo Medical Card, or a Federally issued Tribal ID card.
+A: A photocopy of a non-expired, government-issued photo identification, including a Driver's License, Passport, FOID card, Active Duty Military ID, Veterans Administration Issued Photo Medical Card, or a Federally issued Tribal ID card.
 All identification MUST have a photo and identifying information such as name and date of birth.
-Click here for information on acceptable forms of ID.
+Click to Open link for Identification Requirements

-Q: How long does it take for a new Vital record to obtainable?
+Q: How long does it take for a new Vital record to become obtainable?

 A: It typically takes 1-3 weeks for it to be certified and registered.

-Q: How can I order Vital records if I can not visit the City Clerk’s office?
+Q: How can I order a Vital record(s) if I am unable to visit the Office of the City Clerk in person?

 1) Online Mail Request